 “Where your mind goes, your body will follow.”
 “Feel the fear and do it anyway.”
 “What doesn’t kill you makes you stronger.”
 Eek, no, scratch that last one!

-I was standing on top of a huge boulder, holding hands with 9 year old Olivia.
+I was standing on top of a huge boulder, holding hands with 9 year old Olivia on a river canyoning experience.
 We were trying to convince each other that the 5m jump into the river below was a fun thing to do.

 “I’ll do it if you will”, she urged me.
 This young lady had more guts than me!
 But eager not to appear a wuss, I followed her lead and we jumped!

 Of course we survived and actually had tremendous fun on that canyoning outing.
 I conquered some fears and Olivia did too.